trelau/pyOCCT/README.md

   a `// FIXME` line to something that is causing compilation problems.
 Figuring out what the root issue is would be helpful.
 * Better exception handling
+* The example visualization tool in *examples/display.py* could use review.
+  When the program terminates an error message is reported from OpenCASCADE but the root issue has not been resolved.

 ## Building
 To build pyOCCT from source the following resources are needed: